hydroper/as3razen/todo/tree/directives-list.md

 * [x] Try statement
 * [x] Configuration directive
 * [ ] Import directive
-  * [ ] Some aliases should result in unresolved temporarily
+  * [x] Some aliases should result in unresolved temporarily
 * [ ] Use namespace directive
 * [ ] Include directive
 * [ ] Normal configuration directive
   * [ ] Evaluate constant with `ExpressionSubverifier::eval_config_constant()`
 * [ ] Package concatenation directive
+  * [ ] Do not allow adding circular packages (i.e. parent packages or the same package)
   * [ ] Some aliases should result in unresolved temporarily
 * [ ] Directive injection